Skip to main content

 The 5 Save

-• A 5 Save is when someone uses a number 5 to clue to clue a previously-unclued 5 on someone's chop.
+• A 5 Save is when someone uses a number 5 clue to touch a previously-unclued 5 on someone's chop.
 (Everyone agrees that this is just a Save Clue instead of a Play Clue.)

 • By definition, you can only perform a 5 Save with a number clue.
 (If a color clue was used to touch an unclued 5, then it would be a Play Clue instead.)